-Whether you’re trying to tough it out through the stomach flu or just finished a hearty meal, a stomach ache can leave you feeling miserable—especially during the holidays.
-And while your next meal may be the last thing on your mind, food can actually help you settle your stomach.
+Whether you're trying to tough it out through the stomach flu or just finished a hearty meal, a stomachache can leave you feeling miserable—especially during the holidays.
+And while your next meal may be the last thing on your mind, food can help you settle your stomach.

-Starchy foods, like plain toast, rice, crackers, white potatoes, and oat bran, might seem like heavy foods and questionable options for foods to eat when you’re feeling sick.
-But foods like these offer multiple benefits—they require less ”work” by the gut to digest than fats and proteins, can coat the lining of your stomach and ease digestion, and they won’t aggravate acid reflux.
+Starchy foods, like whole grain toast and brown rice, might seem like heavy foods and questionable options for foods to eat when you're feeling sick.
+But foods like these offer multiple benefits—they require less "work" by the gut to digest than fats and proteins, can coat the lining of your stomach and ease digestion, and they won't aggravate acid reflux.

 Dairy products like milk and cheese top the list of items you should avoid when you're trying to quiet a rumbling tummy, especially if you're already lactose-intolerant.

 If you've got a full stomach, pass on the soda and cocktails.
 Beverages in these categories can further irritate the stomach lining.
 If you have diarrhea, caffeine could also worsen your symptoms, as drinks like coffee and soda can loosen your stool.

 Most of the store-bought snacks you'll find in your kitchen—like cookies, chips, and canned soups—fall under the category of processed foods.
 While it may be tempting to choose one of these because they're easy to access, take a quick trip to the grocery store for some safer options to settle your stomach sooner.

 While eating the right foods can help you get back on track after a big meal or being sidelined by a stomach virus, some stomachaches warrant a visit to the doctor's office.